AnselmoMartins/many-users-crud/readme.md

 # Many-Users-Crud

-Many-Users-crud is a api, it was developed for the purpose of study, done with Node JS, Express and Microsoft SQL SERVER (Sequelize) on Back-End
+Many-Users-crud is an API, it was developed for the purpose of study, done with Node JS, Express and Microsoft SQL SERVER (Sequelize) on Back-End

 Features:
-  - jwt authentication,
+  - jwt authentication;
-  - Create multiples users,
+  - Create multiples users;
-  - Delete a user
+  - Delete a user;
-  - Edit a user,
+  - Edit a user;
-  - Show all users,
+  - Show all users;
-  - Show a specific user,
+  - Show a specific user.

 ### Installation